Finding the area to live in when you PCS can be so nerve-racking!

 City (urban), Suburbs, a small town, or in a rural area outside of city limits?
 We have ruled out large cities.
 Most suburbs of those big cities have subdivisions that have homeowners associations, so I can probably count those out.
 I am thinking our best bet would be a small city.
 It would leave us close enough (within 30 miles) of a city, but far enough out that we can find a home with

-So for anyone else looking to buy a home, here are what you need to consider:
+So for anyone else looking to buy a home, here are what you need to consider when finding an area to live:

 - What type of area do you want to live in?
 Rural (city), Suburbs, Small Town, or Rural (out in the country)